dh1tw/dh1tw.de/content/post/2019-07-22-change-yaesu-ft587-if-filters.md

 voltage killed them.
 There are even modifications available where folks break out vias and insert additional DC blocking caps.

-I personally don't think that such drastic modifications are necessary.
-As [The Radio Mechanic](https://www.youtube.com/channel/UCckddeQWd8Jefct3IP8xbRw) pointed out in this Youtube video on this topic, non of the datasheets actually tell that DC voltages will harm the filter.
+I don't think that such drastic modifications are necessary.
+As [The Radio Mechanic](https://www.youtube.com/channel/UCckddeQWd8Jefct3IP8xbRw) pointed out in this Youtube video on this topic, non of the datasheets tell that DC voltages will harm the filter.
 So probably the bad plastic theory is right.
 Time will tell...
 I got another spare set of filters, just in case.

 Finally: Here is
 [The Radio Mechanic](https://www.youtube.com/channel/UCckddeQWd8Jefct3IP8xbRw)'s
-video, which is definitely worth watching if you are planning on changing the IF filters.
+video, which is worth watching if you are planning on changing the IF filters.

 {{< youtube lOQiFFWMHOU >}}